Sarwar Azam: Bangladesh Rifles (now known as Border Guard)

 April 2001, Bangladesh's then Prime Minister Sheikh Hasina spoke to then-Prime Minister of India, Atal Bihari Vajpayee, and agreed to order a high-level investigation over the incident, especially the torture of BSF men.
 The two leaders spoke again a month later, and Hasina "expressed regrets" over the border skirmish.
-Indian Foreign Ministry spokesman Raminder Jassal reported that both India and Bangladesh would improve diplomatic channels and promised to exercise restraint in the future.
-India and Bangladesh started talks in March 2002 to resolve their border disputes.
 By July 2001, the two sides established joint working groups to establish the un-demarcated sections of the border.
 Officially, Bangladesh denied it had initiated hostilities.
 This was the first armed conflict between India and Bangladesh, two nations that had maintained friendly relations since Bengali independence in 1971.
-The end of the brief conflict saw an upsurge of nationalism in Bangladesh.
 In parliamentary elections, the four-party right-wing alliance led by the Bangladesh Nationalist Party and Jamaat-e-Islami Bangladesh won a majority of 196 seats out of 300.

 Bangladesh ordered no courts martial, suspensions, or transfers of any local commanders.
 Both sides desisted from any further hostilities and began border talks to discuss disputes along their 4000 km border.
 Relations were cooled down shortly afterwards.

 India later began constructing a fence along the entire length of the international border with Bangladesh.
 India is still in the process of constructing the Indo-Bangladeshi barrier.
 Bangladesh protested that construction of the fence within 150 yards of the border was a gross violation of the Indo-Bangladeshi Treaty of Friendship, Cooperation and Peace.
 The Bangladesh government also protested frequent BSF incursions into Bangladesh, and shootings which resulted in the deaths of Bangladeshi citizens inside Bangladeshi territory.
 In a news conference in August 2008, it was stated that 59 people had been killed (34 Bangladeshis, 21 Indians, rest unidentified) trying to cross the border illegally during the prior six months.

 The Banga Sena, (translated as the Bengal Army) a separatist Hindu organisation advocated formation of a separate homeland for Bengali Hindus in Bangladesh.
 The group is led by Kalidas Baidya.
 Major General Jahangir Alam Chowdhury, the Director General of the Bangladesh Rifles (BDR), in a talk with the Director General of the Border Security Force (BSF) Ajay Raj Sharma in 2004 said that the extremist group Banga Sena was carrying out terrorist and secessionist activities against Bangladesh from its bases in the Indian state of West Bengal.
 Khodeza Begum in an article in the Global Politician accused India of helping to organise the Banga Sena.
 In March 2006, a senior official of the home ministry of Bangladesh expressed concern over the anti-Bangladesh activities by the Banga Sena.
 Regarding this he added that Bangladesh wants a peaceful border with neighbouring India and the situation has vastly improved following coordinated border patrolling by the both countries.
 A Bangladeshi official stated that the organisation is a "threat to the sovereignty of Bangladesh".